 Largest Restaurant in New Mexico - El Pinto

-El Pinto is the largest restaurant in New Mexico and I was completely overwhelmed by the never ending dining tables and patios!
-Each of their five patios has a slightly different vibe to them, depending on the atmosphere you are looking for.
+As we walked through the restaurant, we couldn't believe how many tables there were.
+Each of their five patios has a slightly different vibe, depending on the atmosphere you are looking for.

-This is a perfect place to make a toast to your weekend in New Mexico and enjoyed what felt like three baskets of tortilla chips with delicious house-made salsa and tortilla chips as you look over the expansive menu.
+This is a perfect place to make a toast to your weekend in New Mexico.
+El Pinto serves up delicious house-made salsa and tortilla chips as you look over the expansive menu.
 We can recommend the stuffed sopapillas - a traditional dish in Spanish heritage regions, and the New Mexican Red Chile Ribs.
-I couldn't decide whether I wanted my sopapillas with their home-made green or red chile.
-Thei waitress suggested I try both which is what the New Mexicans call "Christmas style."
+The sopapillas came with the option of home-made green or red chile.
+The waitress suggested we try both, which is what the New Mexicans call "Christmas style."
 Experiencing eating chiles is definitely one of the best things to do in Albuquerque, and a quintessentially New Mexico experience.

-Both were delicious and we were way too full from the tortilla chips to finish it all.
+Both were delicious and we were way too full from the tortilla chips to finish it all or enjoy dessert!

 Fine Dining in Albuquerque at Ten 3

 If you're looking for the perfect place to have dinner with an incredible view - Ten 3 is your spot!
-They opened their doors for the first time on August 17th and we were super excited to be dining with them on their opening weekend!
+They opened their doors for the first time in August 2019 and we were super excited to be dining with them on their opening weekend!
 Ten 3 is located at an altitude of 10,300 feet, at the top of Sandia Peak, which provides for the most amazing dining views.
 To reach the restaurant you need to take the Sandia Peak Tramway, which also happens to be one of the best things to do in Albuquerque!

 Ten 3 offers delicious cocktails, and they are prepared in a unique way.
 Because there is less oxygen in the air at higher altitudes, it is said that you feel the effects of alcohol quicker.
 Ten 3 takes this into consideration and serves their drinks with slightly less alcohol content than you might typically find.
 Don't worry if you think you are getting short-changed, you will still feel the effects!
 You can't go wrong with starting your meal with a bread basket full of home-made creations, or their goat cheese flan.

 Kyle and I tried the crispy skin chicken and the red chile buffalo short rib which were both outstanding!
 If you have never tried buffalo I can highly recommend trying the Ten 3 variation which was so delicious that I was about to steal Kyle's plate!

-While you're at Sandia Peak - make sure you walk around the top and enjoy the views outside the restaurant as well!
+While you're at Sandia Peak - make sure you walk around the top of the mountain and enjoy the views outside the restaurant as well!

-The Next Trip Top 5 Tips for a Weekend in Albuquerque
+The Next Trip Top 5 Tips for Things to do in Albuquerque for the Weekend

 1) Water and sunscreen.